Frequently Asked Questions (FAQ)

 Do I have to reapply at each application deadline?

-Many applicants choose to apply at the June 1 Deadline for the full academic year — if awarded for the full year, you do not need to reapply at the December 1 Deadline, but you do need to turn in mid-year documents to remain in good standing.
+Many applicants choose to apply at the June 30 deadline for the entire academic year — if awarded for the whole year, you do not need to reapply at the December 31 deadline, but you do need to turn in mid-year documents to remain in good standing.

-Some applicants apply at June 1 for only the Fall term — you do need to reapply at the December 1 Deadline to be considered for additional funding for the Winter and/or Spring term(s).
+Some applicants apply on June 30 for only the fall term — you must reapply at the December 31 deadline to be considered for additional funding for the winter and/or spring term(s).

-Vocational training grants are capped per calendar year, if your training starts in one calendar year and ends in another, you would need to re-apply to be considered for additional funding.
+Vocational training grants are capped per calendar year; if your training starts in one calendar year and ends in another, you must re-apply to be considered for additional funding.

 Still have questions?
 Please give us a call!
-We’re happy to speak with you and can give you a more personalized answer to help you figure out the best plan for when to apply.
-(907) 793 3575 or (800) 764 3382.
+We’re happy to speak with you and can provide you with a more personalized answer to help you figure out the best plan for when to apply.

 What is the difference between a scholarship and a grant?

-- General Scholarship Awards are for students enrolled full-time or part-time in a degree program at an accredited school or university.
+• General Scholarship Awards are for full-time or part-time students in a degree program at an accredited school or university.

-- Vocational Training Grants are for students enrolled in an accredited vocational technical skills program for which a certificate of completion or professional licence is issued.
+• Vocational Training Grants are for students enrolled in an accredited vocational-technical skills program for which a certificate of completion or professional license is issued.

-- Fellowships are a type of grant for professional or individual cultural development.
-These may apply toward conferences, non-credit courses, or licensing fees.
+• Fellowships are a type of grant for professional or individual cultural development.
+These may apply to conferences, non-credit courses, or licensing fees.

 I missed the application deadline for a scholarship or grant - can I still apply?

-No, TCF Policies and Procedures do not permit applications received after the deadline to be considered.
+No, TCF policies and procedures do not allow applications received after the deadline to be considered.

-However, the good news is that the next deadline is less than six months away for scholarship applicants, and less than three months away for vocational training grant applicants.
-You may also wish to download the Education Resource Handbook.
+However, the good news is that the next deadline is less than six months away for scholarship applicants and less than three months away for vocational training grant applicants.
+You can also download the Education Resource Handbook.
 The resource contains many other funding opportunities for Alaska Native students with deadlines throughout the year.

-TCF Applications open approximately 30 days prior to each deadline, but you may set up a user account and add supplemental documents at any time.
+TCF Applications open approximately 30 days before each deadline, but you may set up a user account and add supplemental documents anytime.

-The policy means TCF applicants will now have a Life-Time Limit Amount for each degree-level category noted below.
-Scholarships from other organizations that are administered by TCF do not count toward your Life-Time Limit.
-You can check your Life-Time Award Limit Amount in your Student Profile.
-Login to see how much funding you have used so far.
+The policy means TCF applicants have a lifetime limit amount for each degree-level category.
+Scholarships from other organizations that TCF administers do not count toward your lifetime limit.
+Log in to your Student Profile to check your lifetime award limit amount and how much funding you have used.

-As with all of TCF’s policies, applicants must meet all of TCF’s funding requirements to be considered.
+Applicants must meet all of TCF’s funding requirements to be considered.
 All awards are subject to available funding.
-The policy will take effect on January 1, 2014.
-All awards approved after the January 1, 2014 effective date will be included in an applicant’s life-time award limit amount.
-The first application deadline after the effective date is the March 31, 2014 vocational training/certificate-seeking deadline.
-An additional update to the policy will be implemented effective March 1, 2019 regarding an increase to the Life-Time Award Limit amount for each degree-level category due to an increase in the general scholarship and vocational training grant award amounts.
-Effective May 1, 2022, all Raven Fund applicants are subject to the same Life-Time Award Limit Policy.
+The policy took effect on January 1, 2014, and all awards approved after that will be included in an applicant’s lifetime award limit amount.
+An additional update to the policy took effect on March 1, 2019, regarding an increase to the lifetime award limit amount for each degree level due to the rise in the general scholarship and vocational training grant award amounts.
+As of May 1, 2022, all Raven Fund applicants are subject to the same lifetime award limit policy.

 How does TCF internship support work?

-- The CIRI Foundation (TCF) offers internship support by matching a portion of the intern’s salary (normally 50% of an entry level position salary, per contract).
+• The CIRI Foundation (TCF) offers internship support by matching a portion of the intern’s salary (usually 50% of an entry-level position salary per contract).

-- Intern applications are accepted throughout the year and considered for the next funding deadline.
-March 31 is likely the best deadline for summer internship applications.
+• Intern applications are accepted throughout the year and considered for the next funding deadline.
+Therefore, March 31 is likely the best deadline for summer internship applications.

-Read more about this program, and download the internship application, from the Internships page.
+You can read more about this program and download the internship application from the Internships page.
 If you have questions about intern support, please give us a call and ask to speak with the Administrative Coordinator.

-Please note: internship support is a separate program from TCF’s in-house intern.
-If you are interested in interning with TCF in the office over the summer, please give us a call.
+Please note that internship support is separate from TCF’s in-house intern.
+Please call us if you want to intern with TCF in the office over the summer.

 What is accreditation?

-Educational accreditation is a type of quality assurance process under which services and operations of educational institutions or programs are evaluated by an external body to determine if applicable standards are met.
-If standards are met, accredited status is granted by the appropriate agency.
+Educational accreditation is a quality assurance process under which educational institutions’ or programs’ services and operations are evaluated by an external body to determine if applicable standards are met.
+If the criteria are met, accredited status is granted by the appropriate agency.

-For colleges and universities, you can see if your school is accredited by going to The U.S. Department of Education: www.ed.gov/accreditation or you can also look for schools in your area that are accredited.
+You can see if your school is accredited for colleges and universities by visiting The U.S. Department of Education: www.ed.gov/accreditation.
+You can also look for accredited schools in your area.

-The U.S. Department of Education does not accredit educational institutions and/or programs.
-However, the Department of Education provides oversight over the postsecondary accreditation system through its review of all federally-recognized accrediting agencies.
-The Department holds accrediting agencies accountable by ensuring that they enforce their accreditation standards effectively.
+The U.S. Department of Education does not accredit educational institutions and programs.
+However, the Department of Education oversees the postsecondary accreditation system by reviewing all federally-recognized accrediting agencies.
+The Department holds accrediting agencies accountable by enforcing their accreditation standards effectively.
 Also, as a part of the Department’s oversight roles, the Secretary of Education is required by law to publish a list of nationally recognized accrediting agencies that the Secretary determines to be reliable authorities as to the quality of education or training provided by the institutions of higher education and the higher education programs they accredit.
 The U.S. Secretary of Education also recognizes State agencies for the approval of public postsecondary vocational education and nurse education.

 How to Apply Online/TCF Guidelines Handout